Fine Art

 English: honeycomb stingray, reticulate whipray

 The reticulate whipray or honeycomb stingray (Himantura uarnak) is a species of stingray in the family Dasyatidae.
-It inhabits coastal and brackish waters across the Indo-Pacific region from South Africa to Taiwan to Australia, favoring sandy habitats.
+It inhabits coastal waters in the western Indian Ocean including the Red Sea, Natal and the Arabian Sea; also a Lessepsian transmigrant in the eastern Mediterranean.
 A large species reaching 2 m (6.6 ft) in width, the reticulate whipray has a diamond-shaped pectoral fin disc and an extremely long tail without fin folds.
 Both its common and scientific names refer to its ornate dorsal color pattern of many small, close-set dark spots or reticulations on a lighter background.
 However, the reticulate whipray is only one of several large spotted stingrays in the Indo-Pacific which, coupled with the variability of its coloration with age and locality, has resulted in a great deal of taxonomic confusion.

 Taxonomy and phylogeny

 In 1775, Carsten Niebuhr published Descriptiones animalium – avium, amphibiorum, piscium, insectorum, vermium: quæ in itinere orientali observavit, the work of his late friend, the Swedish naturalist Peter Forsskål.
-Within Forsskål had described Raja sephen, now commonly known as the cowtail stingray, with a spotted variant he called uarnak, derived from an Arabic word that describes the color pattern.
+Within Forsskål had described Raja sephen, now commonly known as the cowtail stingray, with a spotted variant he called uarnak ورنك, which is the Arabic name stingrays on the Red Sea shores.
 No type specimen was designated.[2]
 Forsskål's account formed the basis for two subsequent writings that named the spotted ray as a distinct species: Pierre Joseph Bonnaterre's Raia scherit in 1788, and Johann Friedrich Gmelin's Raja uarnak in 1789.
 Although Bonnaterre's name was published first and thus would have had precedence, later authorities have regarded Forsskål's uarnak as the earliest available name even though it was not initially part of a binomial.
 Consequently, modern sources give uarnak as the valid specific epithet and either Gmelin or Forsskål as the species authority.[3][4]
 In 1837, Johannes Peter Müller and Friedrich Gustav Jakob Henle included the reticulate whipray in the newly created genus Himantura; David Starr Jordan and Barton Warren Evermann made it the type species in 1896.[5]

-The reticulate whipray is closely related to H. undulata and H. leoparda, which share much of its range.
-All three species are very similar in size, shape, and color pattern, resulting in a long history of taxonomic confusion that only recently is starting to be untangled.
-In 2004, Mabel Manjaji described the 'uarnak' species complex, containing H. fai, H. gerrardi, H. jenkinsii, H. leoparda, H. toshi, H. uarnak, and H. undulata, plus three more undescribed species.[6]
+The reticulate whipray is closely related to H. undulata, H. leoparda as well as the recently described H. tutul (previously confused with H. leoparda[6]) and H. australis.
+All five species are very similar in size and shape, and their colour patterns may overlap to some extent,[7] resulting in a long history of taxonomic confusion that only recently has begun to be untangled.[8]
+In 2004, Mabel Manjaji designated as the 'uarnak' species complex a group of genetically unrelated species including H. fai, H. gerrardi, H. jenkinsii, H. leoparda, H. toshi, H. uarnak, and H. undulata, plus three more undescribed species.[9]
+More recently, genera in the stingray family Dasyatidae were redefined based on molecular phylogenetics.
+Species previously under Himantura now belong to separate genera.[10]
 The reticulate whipray itself varies in appearance throughout its range, and further taxonomic comparisons are required to determine whether its spotted and reticulated color morphs in fact represent different species.[1]
-Alternate common names for this ray include coachwhip ray, leopard stingray, longtail stingray, and marbled stingray; some of these names are shared by other, similar species.[7]
+Alternate common names for this ray include coachwhip ray, leopard stingray, longtail stingray, and marbled stingray; some of these names are shared by other, similar species.[3]

 Description

-The reticulate whipray has a color pattern of many small dark spots.
+The reticulate whipray has a dorsal color pattern of many small dark spots.

 The pectoral fin disc of the reticulate whipray is diamond-shaped and wider than long, with the leading margins almost straight and the snout and outer corners angular.
 In juveniles, the disc is about as wide as long, with a more obtuse snout and rounded corners.
 The eyes are small and immediately followed by the spiracles (paired respiratory openings).
 A short and wide curtain of skin with a minutely fringed rear margin is present between the long, thin nostrils.
 The mouth is relatively small, with a deep concavity at the center of the lower jaw and shallow furrows at the corners extending onto the lower jaw.[11]
 A row of 4–5 papillae (nipple-like structures) is found across the floor of the mouth.
 There are 26–40 upper tooth rows and 27–44 lower tooth rows.[12]
 The pelvic fins are small and triangular.
 The tail is whip-like and extremely thin, measuring 3–3.5 times as long as the disc when intact, and lacks fin folds.
 Usually one serrated stinging spine is located on the upper surface on the tail, some distance from the base.[11]